coolbutuseless/eventloop/README.md

 Problem: you can’t use `Sys.sleep()` in an event loop!

-Solution: short bit of C code to sleep for a bit.
+Solution: short bit of C code to help govern the call rate.

 ## Fast code